Ley789/SimpleRayTracer/Thesis/thesis.md

 ### Translation matrix

-A translation is defined as
+A translation function is defined as

 $$
   T(x,y,z):= \left(